I am preparing commissioned articles for the following refereed publications:

 I have added my address at the International Network on Studies of Inquiries into Child Abuse, Politics of Apology and Historical Representations of Children in Out-of home Care, 4th Annual Conference, University of Lund, Sweden, 3 December 2014

-You can read it or download it here
+You can read it or download it here.
+An abstract follows:

 This paper acknowledges that a great deal has been achieved in addressing child abuse in institutions, but there is much more to be done.